 These “car towers” are real and they are located at the Autostadt (translated “car town”) in Wolfsburg, Germany.
 The Autostadt is a visitor center next to the Volkswagen factory in that city.
 The towers are not parking structures per se, but are rather housing for newly-produced Volkswagens.
 While new cars are parked there, referring to it as a “parking facility” has misled some people into believing it is a public parking area.
 The Autostadt’s website states:

 The two emblems of the Autostadt, the two CarTowers (AutoTürme), can be explored in an air conditioned panoramic glass lift.
 These glazed, high-rise garages, each housing 400 new vehicles, are the heart of vehicle delivery at the Autostadt.
 Inside, patented technology helps transport the new Volkswagen vehicles in and out of their parking bays at a speed of two metres per second.

-Reuters did a report on the Autostadt in April of 2012.
+Reuters published a report on the Autostadt in April 2012.
 Watch the 2 minute and 40 second video below:

 The image of a circular car tower in which parks are parked is real.
 It is located in Wolfsburg, Germany and called the Autostadt.
-However, the Autostadt is not a public parking facility, but a tower used by the German car company Volkswagon to store new cars.
+It is not a public parking facility, but a tower used by the German car company Volkswagon to store new cars.
 Visitors can tour the towers in a glass cabin elevator which moves slowly up to an observation deck.

 Originally published June 2013